noi-techpark/it.bz.opendatahub.api.mobility-ninja/README.md

 }
 ```

-As you can see, the station type `stype` and the data type `dtype` are on the
+As you can see, the station type `stype` and the data type `tname` are on the
 same level within the JSON object.
 These are first order attributes, whereas
 `smetadata` is a `jsonb`-typed column.